mogilvie/CalendarBundle/Resources/doc/index.md

 ### CalendarComent entity

 The entity contains any comments or messages made about an event:
-- The email address of the invitee who commented.
+- The email address of the attendee who commented.
 - The message

 The entity should extend the mapped superclass.
 You can provide any additional